ha-ha-ha-han/ha-ha-ha-han.github.io/index.md

 🚀 We're Hiring!

 Our team is expanding.
 We are looking for passionate **Research Interns** and **Full-time Researchers** to tackle fundamental challenges in AGI.
-This is an opportunity to work on fundamental research and see your work deployed at scale.
+This is an opportunity to work on frontier research and see your work deployed at scale.
 If you're excited by our work, please send your CV to: **penghan (dot) peng (at) antgroup (dot) com**.

 ---